ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 It turns out it was not 'simple' at all.
 The source code had either missing dependencies (probably due to five years passed since it first creation) or the relevant css and php snippets were deliberately left out to make the Challenge even more challenging.

 This was my first time using php and css style.
-I created very simple dark-mode css file just to demonstrate how dynamic toggles can me introduced and managed.
-However, this css style would not pass the production standards.
+I created very simple [dark-mode.css](dark-mode.css) file just to demonstrate how dynamic toggles can me introduced and managed.

 If I set the toggle to false and re-apply configmap and deploy again, the website reverts to default light background.

 ## Step 7: Scale Web Application to prepare for a marketing campaign expected to triple traffic.
 - [x] Evaluate Current Load with `kubectl get pods` to assess the current number of running pods
-- [x] Increase replicas in deployment or use `kubectl scale deployment/ecom-web --replicas=6` to handle the increased load
+- [x] Increase replicas in deployment or use `kubectl scale deployment/<name> --replicas=6` to handle the increased load
 - [x] Observe the deployment scaling up with `kubectl get pods`

 ![image](https://github.com/ZCHAnalytics/k8s-resume-challenge/assets/146954022/8213670e-9e45-45bb-81ed-4b4b75b768e5)